Salmonella-in-eggs controversy: Reactions

 Outrage was sparked across the United Kingdom.
 Egg farmers and producers called on Currie to resign, and some threatened to sue.
 The British Egg Industry Council called Currie's statement "highly irresponsible" and "factually incorrect" and it sought advice on whether or not it was able to sue her.
 The National Farmers' Union of England and Wales also sought damages.
 The Ministry of Agriculture, Fisheries and Food expressed anger towards Currie's comments and the Department of Health was unable to back up her claims.
 In addition, the Ministry of Agriculture had previously tested eggs without finding any salmonella.
 The chance of becoming ill with salmonella was put at less than 1 in 200 million.

-On December 6 in the House of Lords, Robert Hunter, Baron Hunter of Newington asked the government what steps had taken to protect the poultry and egg industry.
+On 3 December in the House of Lords, Robert Hunter, Baron Hunter of Newington asked the government what steps had taken to protect the poultry and egg industry.
 The Parliamentary Under-Secretary of State for Agriculture, Fisheries and Food, Jean Barker, Baroness Trumpington replied to the question with:

 Result and aftermath

 The controversy caused weekly losses in the egg industry of £5 million, and 5,000 of the United Kingdom's chicken farmers facing bankruptcy.
 In the following days and weeks, egg sales dropped 60 percent, and were still 30 percent down in January 1989.
 It took another 25 years for egg sales to return to what they had been before 1988.
 An estimated 4 million layers were terminated across the UK, and around 400 million eggs were destroyed.
 The government paid millions of pounds worth of compensation to those affected by covering the cost of layers that had been slaughtered at a cost of £1.75 per hen, and by buying up the remaining 10 million unwanted eggs at 30 pence a dozen.
-The pressure from the industry and the lack of support from MPs from major farming constituencies resulted in Currie's resignation as Parliamentary Under-Secretary of State for Health on December 16.
+The pressure from the industry and the lack of support from MPs from major farming constituencies resulted in Currie's resignation as Parliamentary Under-Secretary of State for Health on 16 December.
 She was nicknamed "Eggwina" after the affair.

 In 1998, the Lion Quality Mark Scheme was introduced, which requires hens to be vaccinated against Salmonella enteritidis.
 In December 2001, a Whitehall report was revealed that had been produced in February 1989, two months after Currie's resignation, and covered up by the government.
 The report found that there had been a "salmonella epidemic of considerable proportions".
-However, Chief Medical Officer for England, Donald Acheson had urged at the time that the word "epidemic" should not be used except "in a technical sense".
+However, the Chief Medical Officer for England, Donald Acheson had urged at the time that the word "epidemic" should not be used except "in a technical sense".